Updated June 1, 2022

 - Helped ensure California passed a sweeping mental health and substance use disorder parity bill.

-- Joined more than 30 leading academic, medical and public health organizations to support guiding principles for medical societies to use to help guide policymakers’ use of settlement funds from state and national opioid litigation; helping win legislative victories already in Virginia and Kentucky.
+- Joined more than 30 leading academic, medical and public health organizations to support guiding principles for medical societies to use to help guide policymakers’ use of settlement funds from state and national opioid litigation; helping win legislative victories already in Virginia and Kentucky and key changes in national coalition policy principles and model legislation.

 - Developed a national policy roadmap with Manatt Health for medical societies to use in support of tangible best practices and recommendations for states to use in advocating policies to remove barriers to evidence-based care for substance use disorders, to help patients with pain, and promote comprehensive harm reduction measures.

-- Successfully advocated for implementation of new buprenorphine practice guidelines allowing physicians to issue prescriptions for opioid use disorder medication without obtaining a DEA waiver.
+- Successfully advocated for implementation of new buprenorphine practice guidelines allowing physicians to issue prescriptions for opioid use disorder medication without obtaining a DEA waiver; SAMHSA administrator said on HHS call that more than 5,000 physicians and other health care professionals have received the new waiver.

 - Through proactive tracking and outreach to the Federation of medicine, helped the Federation enact state legislation providing immunity from medical liability for physicians caring for patients during the pandemic in at least 29 states.